ppmim/PAPI4K/docs/install.rst

 Release Notes
 -------------
+* 3.0.0
+    - Fix many bugs and update to work H4RG detector on openSuSE15.4
 * 2.0.x
     - Support for new PANIC detector H4RG
-    - Support for Python 3.7.x and Conda environment
+    - Support for Python 3.7.x and Conda environment on openSuSE15.1

 * 1.2.x
     - Support for new MEF structure (Qi); old format (SGi_1) also supported